Skip to content

 /etc/hostname

-The [/etc/hosts] file won’t be updated to the hostname.
-You may have to edit it to replace the hostname there as well.
+The [/etc/hosts] file won't be updated automatically to match the new hostname.
+You might need to edit it manually to replace the old hostname with the new one.

 sudo nano /etc/hosts